Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Height: 5–19.5 inches (42–50 cm)

-The Schapendoes, often called the Dutch Sheepdog, is a delightful and shaggy herding breed originating from the Netherlands.
-This medium-sized dog is famously known for its abundant, tousled coat, expressive dark eyes, and a perpetually wagging tail that reflects its friendly and animated personality.
+The Schapendoes, often called the Dutch Sheepdog, is a delightful and shaggy herding breed from the Netherlands.
+This medium-sized dog is famous for their tousled coat, expressive dark eyes, and perpetually wagging tail, which reflects their friendly and animated personality.

-Originally bred for herding and guarding sheep, the Schapendoes is known for its agility, intelligence, and reliability.
-They thrive on physical and mental stimulation, making them excellent companions for active families who appreciate their playful and affectionate nature!
+Originally bred for herding and guarding sheep, the Schapendoes are known for their agility, intelligence, and reliability.
+They thrive on physical and mental stimulation, making them excellent companions for active families.

 8. Wetterhoun